 - H.E.
 Ms. Elisabeth Rehn, Former Defence Minister (Finland)

-- General Sir David Richards, Former Chief of Defence Staff (UK)
+- General The Lord (David) Richards of Herstmonceux, Former Chief of Defence Staff (UK)

 - The Lord (Peter) Ricketts, Former National Security Advisor (UK)